Optional Values

 Syntax

-annotation.
-For example, if you wanted to declare a variable that could be
+None can be written explicitly using none with a type annotation.
+For example, if you wanted to declare a variable that could be either an integer value or none and initialize it as none, you would write it as:

-: Int = none x
+x : Int = none

 Similarly, if you wanted to declare a variable that could be a list of texts or none and initialize it as none, you would write:

-If you want to declare a variable and initialize it with a non-none value,
+If you want to declare a variable and initialize it with a non-none value, but keep open the possibility of assigning none later, you can declare the type to be optional, but assign a non-none value:

-x # Later on, assign none:
+# Later on, assign none:

 Type Inference